futurice/eduSpice/CONTRIBUTING.md

 # First contribution

--- You need a GitHub account, git set up locally, a fork of the eduSpice project clones locally
+You'll need a GitHub account, git set up locally, a fork of the eduSpice project clones locally

 1. Get a GitHub account or log in: https://github.com
 2. If you are working at Futurice, ask IT to add you to futurice organization